-+ DON’T sit in the lower right field seats.
++ DON’T sit in the lower right-field seats.
 You’re in the shade but you can’t see the entire field nor the scoreboard.
-There’s TVs showing the game but that’s boring.
+There are TVs showing the game but that’s boring.
 Just don’t do it.
 I also avoid the outfield unless you want to get heatstroke.
 Not Fun (speaking from experience here).

 +WHAT TO EAT/DRINK: